TANGO-Project/alde-gui/README.md

 ### Relation to other TANGO components

-This component connects to the **ALDE** REST interface in order to execute the operations.
+This component connects to the **ALDE** REST API interface in order to execute the operations.